Accomplishments · Legislative Alerts · Events · Alliance in the Media

 Second Chance Lobby Day

-One of the most important opportunities to voice your support for second chances is our third biannual “Second Chance Lobby Day” which will occur at the North Carolina Legislative Building on Tuesday, April 25, 2017.
-All North Carolinians who care about this issue are encouraged to attend.
+One of the most important opportunities to voice your support for second chances is our third biannual “Second Chance Lobby Day” which was held at the North Carolina Legislative Building on Tuesday, April 25, 2017.
+Read more about the event here.